wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/raelism.md

 The Elohim had asked Rael to create a movement charged with spreading on Earth the messages they had given him, and to build on our planet an embassy, located if possible near Jerusalem, where they would officially make contact with the governments of our world.

 The Raelian Movement was created for this purpose and in 1979 brought together more than three thousand people who work in the hope of seeing the embassy built one day and our creators land there.

-Tens of thousands of people who have read The Book That Tells the Truth and The Extraterrestrials Took Me to Their Planet have noticed that there are some contradictions between these two works, and that compared to current scientific knowledge, there are many points that seem contradicted by the most recent discoveries of Earth researchers.
-This book reviews these apparent contradictions in its first part, and brings new elements that the Elohim had asked Rael to reveal only this year.
+It was also in 1979 that the third canonical book was published, Let's Welcome The Extraterrestrials.

 ## See also